Irreversible Pulpitis

 Managing Irreversible Pulpitis Until You Can See The Dentist

-• Cold Compress: Applying a cold compress to the outside of your cheek can help reduce inflammation and numb the affected area, providing some relief.
+2. Cold Compress: Applying a cold compress to your cheek near the affected area can reduce inflammation and numb the pain temporarily.

-• Avoid Trigger Foods: Stay away from hot, cold, or sugary foods that can exacerbate the pain.
-Opt for softer, lukewarm options to minimize discomfort.
+3. Avoid Trigger Foods: Steer clear of hot, cold, or sugary foods that may worsen pain.
+Stick to soft, lukewarm foods to minimize discomfort.

-• Elevate Your Head: Keeping your head elevated while sleeping can reduce blood flow to the affected tooth and ease pain.
+4. Elevate Your Head: Keeping your head elevated while sleeping can reduce blood flow to the affected tooth, which may help reduce pain.